Timekeeper

-A timekeeper is a person that measures the passage of time.
+A timekeeper is a person who measures the passage of time.
 They may have additional functions in sports and business.

 Description

 A timekeeper is a person who measures time with the assistance of a clock or a stopwatch.

 Functions

 Sports

 In addition, a timekeeper records time, time taken, or time remaining during events such as sports matches.
 Along with the game clock, a timekeeper may be needed to manage clocks other gameplay clocks, including play clocks, pitch clocks, and shot clocks.

 Business

 In business, a timekeeper tracks employee time, potentially using a time clock.
 Collecting such data gives employers insight into a workforce so that a business can then make operational decisions to increase productivity and reduce labor costs.